Udonis

 Another important game metric is playtime.

 Playtime is the total time a user spends playing a game (combining all sessions) per day.
-Here’s how many users played casual, classic, and mid-core games in 2023.
+Here’s how much users play casual, classic, and mid-core games.

 Casual Games